Complete Golf Store Business Logo

 Why Are Bunker Shots in Golf so Hard?

-Bunker shots are challenging because they demand fundamentally different skills than a standard golf swing, such as a wider stance and an extremely open clubface.
-The increased tension associated with hitting off sand rather than grass can also cloud amateur players' judgment, resulting in poor performance.
+Bunker shots are challenging because they demand fundamentally different skills than a standard swing, such as a wider stance and an extremely open clubface.
+The increased tension associated with hitting off sand rather than grass can also cloud amateur players’ judgment, resulting in poor performance.

 Many mid-to-high handicappers convince themselves that they will make a poor bunker shot even before they attempt it.
 Hitting out of bunkers is actually quite simple if you follow the procedures given previously in this article and have faith in your ability to do it.

-Rules For Sand Trap Shots
+Rules & Etiquette For Sand Trap Shots

 You may remove loose obstacles (pebbles, leaves, etc. ), but you may not use your hand to "test" the sand.
 Testing is defined as "feeling the sand to ascertain how it will behave — the surface condition.
 You cannot ground your club before hitting out of the bunker.
 In other words, your club cannot make contact with the sand.
 Any practice swing made in a bunker must not make contact with the ground (sand).